• Skip to primary navigation

 3. Eat What Works For You

 I cannot emphasize this one enough - when it comes to food, there is no one size fits all approach.
 The paleo diet is not a prescription, it is a way of eating.
-Everyone is unique, and the foods that allow one person to feel well can make other people feel sick.
+Everyone is different, and the foods that allow one person to feel well can make other people feel sick.
 That is why my number one rule when it comes to eating is to listen to your body.
 If a food does not agree with you, don’t eat it.
 Even if it is a “healthy” food.

 4. Eat Healthy Fats